 WHAT WE GROW

 In early June, a typical share might include scallions, beets, carrots, kale, one head of lettuce, a bag of gourmet salad lettuce, peas, and a head of bok choy.
 In July, the weekly share will turn over to more heat loving vegetables, including green beans, cucumbers, peppers, cherry and slicing tomatoes, summer squash, fresh garlic, and herbs, while continuing to offer lettuces, root vegetables, and cabbage family crops.
-October and November will see the available produce return to cool weather staples like radishes, spinach, Swiss chard, turnips, braising mix, broccoli, and lettuces, plus storage crops such as garlic, winter squash, and pumpkins.
+October will continue to see many summer vegetables as well as the return to cool weather staples like radishes, spinach, Swiss chard, turnips, braising mix, broccoli, and lettuces, plus storage crops such as garlic, winter squash, and pumpkins.

-Here is a full list of what we plan to grow in 2018: beets, carrots, leeks, scallions, bulb onions, garlic, radishes, turnips, sweet peppers, hot peppers, cherry tomatoes, slicing tomatoes, peas, beans, lettuces, braising mix, bok choy, spinach, kale, Swiss chard, collard greens, kohlrabi, broccoli, celery, cauliflower, Brussels sprouts, basil, mint, oregano, rosemary, sage, thyme, parsley, dill, cilantro, eggplant, cucumbers, summer squash, winter squash, and melons.
+Here is a full list of what we plan to grow in 2019: beets, carrots, leeks, scallions, bulb onions, shallots, garlic, radishes, turnips, okra, sweet peppers, hot peppers, cherry tomatoes, slicing tomatoes, peas, beans, lettuces, braising mix, bok choy, spinach, kale, Swiss chard, collard greens, mustard greens, potatoes, sweet corn, kohlrabi, broccoli, celery, cauliflower, Brussels sprouts, basil, mint, oregano, rosemary, sage, thyme, parsley, dill, cilantro, eggplant, cucumbers, summer squash, winter squash, and melons.

 OUR GROWING PRACTICES